jromers/ansible-olam/odb/README.md

 # Ansible playbooks for Oracle Linux Virtualization Manager using Oracle Database Templates

-Create Oracle Database Single Instance using the Ansible playbooks and Database Templates for Oracle Linux KVM managed by Oracle Linux Virtualization Manager.
-Playbooks are tested with Ansible CLI commands on Oracle Linux and with Oracle Linux Automation Manager.
+Automate deployment of Oracle Database Single Instance and RAC cluster using the Ansible playbooks and Database Templates for Oracle Linux KVM managed by Oracle Linux Virtualization Manager.

-The playbooks uses modules from the [ovirt.ovirt Ansible collection](https://docs.ansible.com/ansible/latest/collections/ovirt/ovirt/index.html) which should be downloaded before using the playbooks.
+Modules from the [ovirt.ovirt Ansible collection](https://docs.ansible.com/ansible/latest/collections/ovirt/ovirt/index.html) are used and should be downloaded before using the playbooks.
 Read the collection documentation page for additional explanation or for extending the functionality of the playbooks.

+The playbooks are tested with Ansible CLI commands on Oracle Linux and with Oracle Linux Automation Manager, but should run on other ansible platforms too.

 ## How to setup a Oracle Database template in Oracle Linux Virtualization Manager

 Oracle provides templates (pre-configured, pre-built virtual machines) that are fully ready to deploy to a virtualized Oracle Linux Virtualization Manager environment.
 A typical template includes a guest operating system, database software, and configuration needed for deployment.

 An Oracle Database template for Oracle Linux KVM/OLVM consists of single OVA file (inside a zip file) that contains two virtual disks.
-The Oracle Database template for OLVM are available on [this download location at oracle.com](https://www.oracle.com/ng/database/technologies/rac/vm-db-templates.html)
+More background information on the template for Oracle KVM/OLVM environments and where to download from is available on [this download location at oracle.com](https://www.oracle.com/ng/database/technologies/rac/vm-db-templates.html) (version March 2025).

 1. Download the desired version of the Database Template to a staging area on one of the KVM Server hosts
 2. From Oracle Linux Virtualization Manager UI, import the staged Database Template.